Skip to main content

 The cost for course materials (e.g., books) is approximately $400.

-A: Most of the students in the program evaluation M.A. program work full-time, and many do their practicum at their place of employment.
+A: Most of the students in the program evaluation masters program work full-time, and many do their practicum at their place of employment.
 Those whose place of employment is not an option for the practicum tend to either find a placement that will fit with their work schedule or adjust their work schedule to accommodate their practicum.

 Icon illustrating a person answering another person's question